 The goal of UX is to design products that can be used successfully by every potential user, regardless of ability.
 More succinctly: The best UX is accessible UX.
 Keep reading for 11 best practices to help define and achieve UX accessibility goals:

 1. Start with a Checklist of UX Accessibility Best Practices

 Keep track of the accessibility process with a handy accessibility checklist.
 This would include basic steps to make sure accessibility is incorporated into the design, build, and QA testing phases of your website.
 A simple checklist can help you stay on target for UX accessibility best practices and ensure that nothing slips through the cracks.

 2. Enable Keyboard Navigation

 Keyboard accessibility is one of the most critical aspects of web accessibility that UX designers often overlook.
 As you navigate a webpage, the order of the interactive elements is essential.
-If a user is using only a keyboard—or only the tab key—can they successfully explore the content?
+Can users successfully explore the content if they use only a keyboard—or only the tab key?
 Will it make sense to them?
 Navigation should be logical and intuitive.